teamdigitale/teamdigitale.governo.it/en/people/valerio-paolini.md

 I love Star Wars and James Bond movies: my favorite character is Q, the wizard in charge of technologies, played historically by Desmond Llewellyn.
 I love jazz and easy listening music.
 I am not a soccer fan, but every time my friends managed to bring me to a game, their team always wins.

-Start Date:  January 9th, 2017 subject to confirmation of the Court of Auditors
+Start Date: January 9, 2017

+Period Provided: until September 16, 2018

+Annual Compensation:  € 80,000

+Approved by the Court of Auditors:  May 3, 2017